 You can find a full list of all current allowances here

 Hiring a motorcycle to tour Portugal

 If you don’t have your own bike, or don’t have time to ride all the way to Portugal, you can easily fly in and hire one.
 Just make sure to ask how to get from the airport to the rental agency- not all of them are at the airport itself and you might need to book a taxi.

 To rent a motorcycle in Portugal most places will expect you to be:

 - 18 years or over, depending on the company’s rental policy and size of bike.

-- Have a minimum of 1 years riding experience
+- have a minimum of 1 year riding experience

 Make sure you have proof that you can take the vehicle across a border into Spain if that’s what you’re planning to do.